Published 30 October 2025

 Organisations that catch problems early do a few things consistently:

-- Track internal dependencies: Not just consultant deliverables, but client-side actions.
+- They track internal dependencies — not just consultant deliverables, but client-side actions.
 If Legal needs to sign off, that's tracked as actively as any milestone

-- Track spend against budget as invoices arrive: Not just at quarter-end when the money is already spent
+- They track spend against budget as invoices arrive, not just at quarter-end when the money is already spent

-- Plan transitions early: Internal resourcing for post-implementation is agreed before the project is halfway done
+- They plan transitions early — internal resourcing for post-implementation is agreed before the project is halfway done

-- Escalate promptly: Issues are raised when small, not when they've become crises
+- They escalate promptly — issues are raised when small, not when they've become crises

 How Scopecreeper enables early warning

 The goal isn't to add process.
-It's to make the information you need visible.
+It's to make the information you need visible before it's too late to act on it.